Deviations from universality in the fluctuation behavior of a heterogeneous complex system reveal intrinsic properties of components: The case of the international currency market: Introduction

 The discovery that systems at equilibrium exhibit universality near a phase transition has been a path-breaking achievement of statistical physics in the previous century~\cite{Wilson1983}.
 However, despite considerable effort, fluctuation behavior in biological and socio-economic systems that are far from equilibrium are not yet well understood~\cite{Henrickson2002}.
 Indeed, strong evidence for universality of non-equilibrium transitions is still lacking~\cite{Hinrichsen2000}.
 The large diversity seen in non-equilibrium critical phenomena poses a major challenge for those trying to uncover general principles underlying the collective dynamics of complex systems occurring in nature and society.
 Such systems, apart from comprising a large number of interacting components, are often characterized by a large degree of heterogeneity in the properties of individual elements.
 For example, components of a complex system may exhibit qualitatively distinct dynamics.
 The local connection density among the elements in different parts may also greatly differ.
 It is known that such heterogeneity can result in deviation from universal behavior expected near phase transitions~\cite{Cohen2002}.

 A prototypical example of a complex system with a highly heterogeneous composition is the de-centralized international trade in foreign exchange (FOREX) which constitutes the largest financial market in the world in terms of volume~\cite{BIS2013}.
 An advantage of studying its fluctuation behavior over that of other complex systems with many degrees of freedom is the availability of large quantities of high-resolution digital data that are relatively easily accessible for analysis~\cite{Yura2014}.
 The different currencies that are traded in the market are each subject to multifarious influences, e.g., related to geographical, economic, political or commercial factors, which can affect them in many different ways.
 Such a highly heterogeneous system provides a stark contrast to the relatively simpler systems having homogeneous composition that have typically been investigated by physicists.
-In particular, we can ask whether the components of such a system can be expected to show universal features, i.e., phenomena independent of microscopic details, which may potentially be explained using tools of statistical physics.
+In particular, we can ask whether the components of a heterogeneous complex system can be expected to show universal features, i.e., phenomena independent of microscopic details, which may potentially be explained using tools of statistical physics.
 For the specific case of the FOREX market, establishing any robust empirical regularity will be an important contribution towards understanding the underlying self-organizing dynamics in such systems.
-Moreover it would be the first ever identification of an universal signature in macroeconomic processes.
+Note that the domain of microeconomics that is concerned with the dynamics of single markets has seen accumulating evidence suggestive of universality~\cite{Sinhabook}.
+The most robust of these relate to the nature of the heavy-tailed distributions of fluctuations in individual stock prices, as well as, equity market indices~\cite{Jansen1991,Lux1996,Plerou1999,Pan2007}, often referred to as the ``inverse cubic law''~\cite{Gopikrishnan1998,Pan2008}.
+In contrast, macroeconomic processes have a relative paucity of such ``stylized facts''.
+Although the distribution of fluctuations in the exchange rates of currencies has been the subject of several earlier investigations~\cite{deVries1994,Friedrich2000}, some of which have indeed reported heavy tails for different currencies, there is little agreement concerning the values of the power-law exponents characterizing such tails - not even whether they lie outside the Levy-stable regime~\cite{McFarland1982,Koedijk1990,Loretan1994,Guillaume1997}.
+This suggests that the nature of the fluctuation distribution for a particular currency could be related to some intrinsic properties of the underlying economy.